Create Infrastructure with Local Starter

 - name: studio-slug/<plugin-name>

-With the Stack and Starter ready, you can now move on to creating the Application.
+With the Stack and Starter ready, move on to create the Infrastructure.

-The command below executes the creation of an Infrastructure with the name 'infra-with-local-starter'.
-It's just an example, you can enter whatever name you want.
+The command below creates an Infrastructure named infra-with-local-starter.
+This is just an example; you can enter any name you want.

-The full Starter file path is just an example path.
-You must enter the full path of the Starter that you created in your Stack folder.
+Note: The Starter file path in the example is illustrative.
+Use the full path of the Starter you created in your Stack folder.

-The Infrastructure will be created and the Plugins listed in the Starter will be applied.
-If desired, see the other options for creating an Infrastructure:
+The Infrastructure is created, and the Plugins listed in the Starter are applied.
+If desired, see other options: